Al-Hashr: Exegesis

-Ayahs 21-24
+Verses 21-24

 The last four Ayahs and commentary by ibn Kathir read:

 21 Had We sent down this Qur’an on a mountain, you would surely have seen it humbling itself and rent asunder by the fear of God.
 Such are the parables which We put forward to mankind that they may reflect.

 Commenting on Ayah 21, Al-Hafiz Ibn Kathir wrote: “God the Exalted emphasizes the greatness of the Qur’an, its high status and of being worthy of making hearts humble and rent asunder upon hearing it, because of the true promises and sure threats that it contains."

 22 He is God, beside Whom La ilaha illa Huwa, the All-Knower of the unseen and the seen.
 He is the Most Gracious, the Most Merciful.